SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging: Method

-Let $\mathcal{D}(\cdot, \omega)$ denote a denoising network with parameters $\omega$.
-Then the Eq. (\ref{x}) is transformed into the following form:

-Training $\mathcal{D}(\cdot, \omega)$ to minimize prediction error means minimizing the mean squared error (MSE) by updating the parameters $\omega$:

-How to understand the statistical properties of general CNNs as a form of Bayesian inference is an open question.
-For the sake of discussion, we consider a CNN consisting of only linear convolution layers, which does not contain nonlinear activation functions and bias terms, and its expression is:
+How to interpret the statistical properties of general CNNs within the framework of Bayesian inference remains an open question.
+For clarity of discussion, we denote the optimal denoising filter—\textit{i.e.}, the Wiener filter—for each spectral channel $\lambda_i$ corresponding to a training dataset $\mathrm{\mathbf{x}}$ and a specific test sample $\tilde{\mathrm{\mathbf{x}}}$ as follows, respectively: